LoganThatcher/LoganThatcher.github.io/RoyaleIslandShowdown.md

 ![Image of Map Overview](https://loganthatcher.com/images/RIS/images/Overview16by9.png)

-The game map has a variety of features and sections, with 1000+ trees, boxes, walls, barrels and buildings.
+The game map has a variety of features and sections, with 1000+ obstacles, walls, and buildings.

 ## The Teams